Implementing Optional Update Functionality in ASP.NET Core Web API

 OptionalValueSchemaFilter

-OptionalValueSchemaFilter is primarily used to adjust the display of the OptionalValue<T> type in the Swagger Schema for [FromBody] requests, showing only its Value property.
-Here is an example implementation:
+OptionalValueSchemaFilter is mainly used to adjust the display of the OptionalValue<T> type in the Swagger Schema for [FromBody] scenarios, showing only its Value property.
+The following is an implementation example:

 public class OptionalValueSchemaFilter : ISchemaFilter {